swarad07/swarad07.github.io/_posts/2020-07-02-making-sense-of-covid-data.md

 ![India death rate](/img/covid/Indiad.png)

 Both the above graphs show a different picture, when averaged, India's death rate is very good compared to many western developed nations.
-The only countries doing better than India South Korea and Japan.
-For China data not released since March so this is a old number.
+The only countries doing better than India are South Korea and Japan.
+For China, data not released since March so this is a old number and highly unreliable.

 When we compare this to our state level data, We can see that four states are above national average.
 2 are significantly higher, Delhi is 11x bad of national average and Maharastra is 5x bad.